wararaki718/scrapbox8/ml_sample/two-tower-model-with-correlation-penalty/README.md

-# two-tower model with dpp
+# two-tower model with correlation-penalty

 ## setup